imfug/delivery-schema/documentation/specification.md

 The MCATagSymbol element is a human readable mnemonic that uniquely identifies the audio channel or soundfield group.
 The values of the MCATagSymbol element are restricted to the list of values defined in SMPTE ST2067-8 and ST428-12.

-An addistional constraint is applied to the list of possible values, based on the parent element (i.e. SoundfieldGroupConfiguration or AudioChannel).
+An additional constraint is applied to the list of possible values, based on the parent element (i.e. SoundfieldGroupConfiguration or AudioChannel).

 ##### SampleRateList